Ginsburg’s death jolts chaotic presidential race as both sides prepare for Supreme Court battle

 Instead, Biden said, the Senate and the White House should overcome partisan differences to fill a vacancy.
 “That remains my position today,” he said.

-Annie Linskey and Ashley Parker contributed to this report.
+Josh Dawsey, Annie Linskey and Ashley Parker contributed to this report.